RevanthNemani/assignment-1/README.md

 ![histogram of relationship between going out and grades](./Images/result.gooutPlot.png)

-From the histogram, we can safely say that as students go out more often their success Rate starts to decrease.
+From the histogram, we can safely say that who go out moderately tend to get better grades.

 ### Question 7: Is there a relationship between family size and the result of students?